 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Your credit is one of the most important assets that you have.
 Healthy credit makes it easier to borrow money and get approved for the best rewards credit cards.
-It also gives you access to the lowest interest rates on loans—which can save you many thousands of dollars over your lifetime.
+If you build healthy credit, you also can access to the lowest interest rates on loans — which can save you many thousands of dollars over your lifetime.

-Many people assume that opening new credit cards and maximizing rewards isn't compatible with building healthy credit.
-But, that simply isn't true.
+Many people assume that opening new credit cards and maximizing rewards hurts their credit.
+But that simply isn't true.
 In this post, we’ll explain the factors that impact your credit score and show you how to maintain and improve your credit health.

-- Why Healthy Credit is Essential for Earning Points & Miles
+- Why You Must Build Healthy Credit for Earning Points & Miles

 - Meet the Credit Bureaus

-- Types of Score: VantageScore vs. FICO Scoring Models
+- Types of Credit Scores: VantageScore vs. FICO Scoring Models

 - How Your Credit Score is Calculated